modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/uploadLogoToWebApp.md

 ![Drag Logos.zip into Kudu](../images/customerHosted/dragLogosFolderIntoRootUsingKudu.png "Drag Logos.zip into Kudu")

 6. The Logos folder will be added containing your Logo.
 The Logo will now be displayed in CreateTeam.

+* Return to [CreateTeam ARM Deployment](armDeploy.md) to continue with the installation